-Ella Gudwin is President of VisionSpring where she heads up global operations that are accelerating the uptake of eyeglasses among consumers who earn less than $4 a day as a means to improve income earning potential, academic achievement, and quality of life.
-Under her leadership, VisionSpring is scaling operations to distribute 10 million pairs of eyeglasses to low income consumers by 2020, creating $2.16 billion in economic impact.
+Ella Gudwin heads up global operations to accelerate the uptake of eyeglasses in emerging and frontier markets for consumers who earn less than $4 a day.
+Under her leadership, VisionSpring is working to sell 10 million pairs of radically affordable eyeglasses by 2020, creating $2.16 billion in economic impact at the household level.

 Ella is a seasoned global health executive and strategist.
 She previously served as Senior Vice President of Strategy and Program Development at AmeriCares.
 In prior roles, Ella led humanitarian operations as Vice President of Emergency Response, and managed health related interventions in ten countries as Director of Asia and Eurasia partnerships.
 Earlier in her career she served as Head of Foreign Government Relations at the Population Council, focused on reproductive health, youth and poverty.
 She earned an MA with distinction in international economics at Johns Hopkins University, and a BA with honors from Vassar College.
 Ella is a member of the Council on Foreign Relations.